ianhecker/Cryptocurrency-Study/index.md

 # Smart Contract Implementation Languages
-This paper serves as a source of compliation on information about languages besides Solidity used to implement smart contracts.
+This paper serves as a source of compilation on information about languages besides Solidity used to implement smart contracts.
 It aims to answer the questions:

 + What smart contract implementation languages are out there?
     + Can they compile down into Ethereum bytecode?